codejesse/simbian-contrast/README.md

 - **Animation**: [Framer Motion](https://www.framer.com/motion/) (for component transitions and SVG animation)

 ## ✨ Impovements
-- **Imroved UI**: Card UI could be significantly impored with UI kits and increasing dev time.
+- **Imroved UI & Icons**: Card UI could be significantly impored with UI kits and increasing dev time.
 - **SVG Effects**: Custom vertical gradients + blur filters for glowing lines (with more time i would have achieved this)